dpvasani/ClassConnect-API/Readme.md

 ClassConnect is a RESTful API for managing classrooms, teachers, and tasks in an educational environment.
 This project provides endpoints for creating and managing classrooms, assigning tasks, and viewing task submissions.

+### Note : I Have Included .env File For Your reference Otherwise It Best Practice Is Not To Add .env File While Uploading Code In Github And In Production Version Too.

 ## Table of Contents

 - [Installation](#installation)